lengau/starflow/README.md

 The Python test runner workflow uses GitHub workflows and `uv` to run Python tests in several forms.
 It:

 #.
-Runs unit tests across multiple platforms and Python versions.
+Runs fast tests across multiple platforms and Python versions.
 #.
-Runs unit tests on Ubuntu with the oldest supported python version and uv resolution
+Runs all tests on Ubuntu with the oldest supported python version and uv resolution
 set to `lowest`.
 #.
-Integration tests across multiple platforms and Python versions.
+Runs slow tests across their own set of platforms and Python versions.
 #.
-Uploads test coverage for unit tests as artefacts.
+Uploads test coverage for tests as artefacts.
-#.
-Runs TICS analysis on unit tests

 In order to do so, it expects the following `make` targets:

 - `setup-tests`: Configures the system, installing any other necessary tools.
-- `test-coverage`: Runs unit tests with test coverage
+- `test-coverage`: Runs tests with test coverage.
+Fast and slow tests will use the `PYTEST_ADDOPTS` environment variable to run with or without the `slow` mark.
-- `test-integration`: Runs integration tests

 Because we use the snaps of [codespell](https://snapcraft.io/codespell), [ruff](https://snapcraft.io/ruff) and [shellcheck](https://snapcraft.io/shellcheck)